 When enabled, you can set the date and time to automatically power-on your PC (similar to an alarm clock).
-This feature will be disabled if you turn off the system by pressing power button over 4 secs.

 Disabled (\) Disables RTC alarm function

 Enabled Enter the Date and Time Alarm to power-on the PC.

 To set alarm for every day, select "0" for Date (of month) Alarm.